statbiophys/NoisET/README.md

 # Documentation

-## 1/ Infer the noise model
+## 1/ Infer noise model

 ### A/ Command line

-To Infer the Null Model noise: NoisET first function (1), use the command `noiset-noise` Several options are needed to learn noise model from two replicate samples associated to one individual at a specific time point:
+To Infer Null noise model: NoisET first function (1), use the command `noiset-noise` Several options are needed to learn noise model from two replicate samples associated to one individual at a specific time point:

 #### 1/ Data information:

-`--path 'PATHTODATA'`: set path to data file \
+- `--path 'PATHTODATA'`: set path to data file \
-`--f1 'FILENAME1_X_REP1'`: filename for individual X replicate 1 \
+- `--f1 'FILENAME1_X_REP1'`: filename for individual X replicate 1 \
-`--f2 'FILENAME2_X_REP2'`: filename for individual X replicate 2
+- `--f2 'FILENAME2_X_REP2'`: filename for individual X replicate 2

 If your TCR CDR3 clonal populations features (ie clonal fractions, clonal counts, clonal nucleotide CDR3 sequences and clonal amino acid sequences) have different column names than: ('Clone fraction', 'Clone count', 'N. Seq.
 CDR3', 'AA.
 Seq.
 CDR3), you can specify the name directly by using:

-`--specify` \
+- `--specify` \
-`--freq 'frequency'` : Column label associated to clonal fraction \
+- `--freq 'frequency'` : Column label associated to clonal fraction \
-`--counts 'counts'`:  Column label associated to clonal count  \
+- `--counts 'counts'`:  Column label associated to clonal count  \
-`--ntCDR3 'ntCDR3'`:  Column label associated to clonal CDR3 nucleotides sequence  \
+- `--ntCDR3 'ntCDR3'`:  Column label associated to clonal CDR3 nucleotides sequence  \
-`--AACDR3 'AACDR3'`:  Column label associated to clonal CDR3 amino acid sequence
+- `--AACDR3 'AACDR3'`:  Column label associated to clonal CDR3 amino acid sequence

-#### 2/ Choice of the noise model: (described in Methods section)
+#### 2/ Choice of noise model: (parameters meaning described in Methods section)
-`--NBPoisson`: Negative Binomial + Poisson Noise Model - 5 parameters \
+- `--NBPoisson`: Negative Binomial + Poisson Noise Model - 5 parameters \
-`--NB`: Negative Binomial - 4 parameters  \
+- `--NB`: Negative Binomial - 4 parameters  \
-`--Poisson`: Poisson - 2 parameters
+- `--Poisson`: Poisson - 2 parameters

 #### 3/ Example:
 At the command prompt, type:
 ```console
 $ noiset-noise --path 'data_examples/' --f1 'Q1_0_F1_.txt.gz' --f2 'Q1_0_F2_.txt.gz' --NB
 ```
-This command line will learn four parameters associated to the Negative Binomial Noise Model `--NB` for individual Q1 at day 0.
+This command line will learn four parameters associated to negative binomial null noise Model `--NB` for individual Q1 at day 0.
-A .txt file is created in the working directory: it is a 5/4/2 parameters data-set regarding on NBP/NB/Poisson noise model.
+A '.txt' file is created in the working directory: it is a 5/4/2 parameters data-set regarding on NBP/NB/Poisson noise model.
+In this example, it is a four parameters table (already created in data_examples repository).
-You can run previous examples using data provided in the data_examples folder - data from [Precise tracking of vaccine-responding T cell clones reveals convergent and personalized response in identical twins, Pogorelyy et al, PNAS](https://www.pnas.org/content/115/50/12704)
+You can run previous examples using data (Q1 day 0/ day15) provided in the data_examples folder - data from [Precise tracking of vaccine-responding T cell clones reveals convergent and personalized response in identical twins, Pogorelyy et al, PNAS](https://www.pnas.org/content/115/50/12704)

 ### 4/ Example with `--specify`: